jsq0903/SC-YOLOv8/README.md

     - `dents1.txt`
     - `dents2.txt`
     - `.....`
-## 2.2 Update the Path to the Dataset YAML File
+## 2.2 Organize Your Dataset Into Train, Test, and Validation Sets
 After downloading and organizing your dataset, you need to specify the path to your dataset YAML file.
 The YAML file contains the necessary configuration and paths for the dataset.

 For CR7-DET, use CR7-DET.yaml.